ni720/SimpleEASALogbook/README.md

 ## Features:
 * provide logging just like onthe EASA conform paper logbook
 * PDF export to an EASA conform format
-* various importers
+* various importers (MCC PilotLog CSV export, Brussels Airlines BlueOne PDF, Lufthansa Flugstundenuebersicht PDF, ...)
-* various exporters
+* various exporters (Easa conform PDF and HTML, ...)
-* runs on windows and linux
+* runs on windows and linux (mac untested)

 Keeping this tool as simple as possible also should prevent bugs and errors, however the simultaneous development for .net and mono environment causes some error potential.